spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

   ![SSO Login Screen](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_login-screen.png)

-3. You can check what teams you are mapped to by navigating to the left **Main Menu** and selecting **Tenant Settings**.
-Select **Users & Teams** --> **Users**.
-Find your user name to review the teams you are a member of.
+3. To check which teams you are mapped to, navigate to the left **Main Menu** and select **Users & Teams**.
+In the **Users** tab, find your user name to review the teams you are a member of.

   ![Check Team Member](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_team-member.png)

 :::tip

 With the [OpenID Connect Inspector](https://developers.onelogin.com/openid-connect/inspector), you can send requests to OneLogin and check what is sent in the payload.
-This way you can make sure that you are using the right claims and scopes.
-When using this, you will need to add the Inspector callback URL to your applications Redirect URIs list.
+This way, you can ensure you are using the correct claims and scopes.
+Add the Inspector's callback URL to your application's Redirect URIs list when using the Inspector.
 Check out the - [OpenID Connect Inspector Tutorial](https://youtu.be/do0agd71hE8) to learn more.

 :::info